-- PM: Well, there could be a debate on this.
-Yes. - Q. Has the Foreign Affairs debate finished? - PM: Well, I have been away.
+PM: Well, there could be a debate on this.
+Yes.

+- Q. Has the Foreign Affairs debate finished? - PM: Well, I have been away.
 I haven't caught up with it.
 We only got back yesterday afternoon.
-I had to do a little work yesterday after we got back and I haven't had time to get round to.... - Q. It was adjourned, Sir, on the motion of Mr Giles. - Q: Will you have an early Cabinet meeting to present this to Cabinet?

-- Q. Sir, personally, do you feel optimistic about the outcome of this? - PM: Ch, I am not going to speculate on the future.
-Sorry, I just can't speculate on this one . - Q. Can you say anything now about the F111?
-Remember you were asked yesterday and you said ..... - PM: No, I'm sorry I can't.
+I had to do a little work yesterday after we got back and I haven't had time to get round to.... - Q. It was adjourned, Sir, on the motion of Mr Giles. - Q: Will you have an early Cabinet meeting to present this to Cabinet? - PM: Well, we will be having a Cabinet tomorrow in the normal way, but what this would call for is not a Cabinet discussion? - Q. Sir, personally, do you feel optimistic about the outcome of this? - PM: Oh, I am not going to speculate on the future.
+Sorry, I just can't speculate on this one : - Q. Can you say anything now about the F111?
+Remember you were asked yesterday and you said - PM: No, I'm sorry I can't.
 But Mr Fairhall is coming up here.
 He will probably be able to say something about it.
 He has indicated to me that he will be getting reports from the United States authorities on whatever it was that happened.
 Nobody seems to be quite sure yet what it was.